mlcommons/mobile_app_open/flutter/documentation/env-setup-android.md

     With command line tools installed you can run `flutter doctor --android-licenses`

-* Enable protobuf plugin: `dart pub global activate protoc_plugin`
-* Add Dart pub bin folder to PATH: `export PATH=$PATH:~/.pub-cache/bin`
-If you use bash: `echo export PATH=\$PATH:~/.pub-cache/bin >>~/.bashrc`

 ## Setting up Flutter on Windows

 Bazel can't build native Android libs on Windows.
-But you can build them in a VM and then use Flutter to build APK or directly launch the app on an Android phone.
+But you can build them elsewhere (in a VM, WSL, separate linux PC) and then build and/or debug Flutter on an Android Phone using Windows machine.

 To set up your environment to build Flutter for Android: